(Nicholls & Dürrschmidt, 1985)

 Phylogenetic tree: Pompholyxophrys stellata

-- cell spherical, diameter 24–65 µm (inclusive layer auf scales)
+- cell spherical, diameter 24–65 µm (including layer auf scales)

 - covered with flattened, oval scales

 - scales oval in frontal view, length 3.0–5.4 µm X width 1.6–3.5 µm

 - scales slender oval in lateral view, in the middle often swollen.